cucumber-attic/website/apps/dynamic/views/events/train-the-trainer-boston.md

 The demand for our BDD training and coaching in the US is growing year-on-year.
 To deliver the highest possible quality of training, we entrust a small pool of trainers to use our materials.
 Our intention with this one-day workshop is to introduce and teach the BDD Kickstart training to a new group of trainers who we can call upon.

-This application fee is $150.
+The application fee is $150.
 If you are accepted, you will be invited to attend our BDD Kickstart course and a one-day trainers workshop.
 Your place is not guaranteed and you must apply via our [Typeform](https://cucumber.typeform.com/to/wlhmKk?code=xxxxx).

 ## Coach